top of page

 A timeline of Kenyan Tea Trading through Public Tea Auctions

-The Mombasa Tea Auction Process
+Understanding the Mombasa Tea Auction Process

 An employee shows off a tea leaf at a KTDTea leaf before processing to be auctioned in Mombasa.